 What Makes a Carbine?

 A carbine is generally shorter, lighter, and handier than a full-length rifle.
 Historically, carbines served cavalry, support troops, vehicle crews, airborne troops, and anyone who needed a compact long gun that could be carried and handled more easily than a full rifle.
+The word is sometimes used loosely, but the collector idea is consistent: a carbine is built around portability and speed rather than maximum sight radius, maximum velocity, or parade-ground length.

 Civil War and Frontier Carbines